chanzuckerberg/cellxgene-census/docs/cellxgene_census_docsite_landing.md

 The Census data release plans are detailed [here](cellxgene_census_docsite_data_release_info.md).

-Starting in May 15th, 2023, Census data releases with long-term support will be published every six months.
+Starting May 15th, 2023, Census data releases with long-term support will be published every six months.
 These releases will be publicly accessible for at least five years.
 In addition, weekly releases may be published without any guarantee of permanence.

 ## Questions, feedback and issues